MartimJales/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-* Little program to play tic tac toe in Terminal
+* Little program to play Tic Tac Toe in Terminal